HomeoIO/BookIn/README.md

 ### Prerequisites

-- Node.js 18+ and npm
+- Node.js 20+ and npm
+- Firebase account (for backend)
+- Stripe account (for payments)

 ### Installation